Extreme mood shifts and high-low cycles might be more than just teenage hormones. Bipolar disorder in children is possible.

 However, extreme episodes of mood, self-destructive behaviors, and bouts of feeling low — lasting a week straight or longer — often suggest there is more going on.

 While bipolar disorder is more common in adults than in children, it can affect people of all ages.
-As many as 3% of children may live with this condition.
+As many as

 There is no cure for bipolar disorder, but early detection and a long-term tailored management plan can help ease symptoms and set your kid up for success.